Bridging Individual and Collective Realism in LLM-Based Human Mobility Simulation via Mobility Scaling-Law Guidance: Methodology

 \textbf{Reward $r$:} The reward function $r$ measures the quality of the simulation at each step.
-To balance multiple mobility measures and avoid large drops in any single metric, we define the reward as the geometric mean of normalized quality scores~\cite{jafari2024morl}.
-Let $\mathbf{x}_t = (x_t^{(1)}, \ldots, x_t^{(D)})$ denote the vector of mobility measures observed at step $t$, where $x_t^{(i)}$ represents the $i$-th mobility measure.
-Depending on the type of shared data, $x_t^{(i)}$ may be either a scalar or a vector.
-Let $\mathbf{x}^*$ denote the corresponding target vector.
-For each mobility measure $i$, we define a function $g(x_t^{(i)}, x^{*(i)})$ that measures the distance to the target one, whose specific definition depends on the type of shared data (details in Section~\ref{sec:feedback}).
-We aggregate the multi-dimensional qualities using a geometric mean, which encourages balanced improvements across dimensions and penalizes actions that improve dimensions at the expense of others: $R(t) = \left(\prod_{i=1}^{D} \big( g(x_t^{(i)}, x^{*(i)}) +\epsilon \big)\right)^{\frac{1}{D}},$ where $\epsilon > 0$ is a small constant introduced for numerical stability.
-The immediate reward is defined as the improvement of the aggregated quality between consecutive steps: $r_t = R(t) - R(t+1).$
+Let $\mathbf{x}_t = (x_t^{(1)}, \ldots, x_t^{(D)})$ denote the vector of scaling-law metrics of human mobility observed at step $t$, where $x_t^{(i)}$ may be either a scalar or a vector depending on the type of shared data; let $\mathbf{x}^{*}$ denote the corresponding target vector.
+For each scaling-law metric $i$, we define a function $g(x_t^{(i)}, x^{*(i)})$ that measures the distance to the target one, whose specific definition depends on the type of shared data (details in Section~\ref{sec:feedback}).